heischichou/heischichou/README.md

 </div>

-👤 I'm an aspiring Visayan full-stack web developer.
+👤 I'm an aspiring Visayan Full Stack Web Developer and Data Science Enthusiast.

-🕹️ I like to draw, write, read literature and history, listen to music, and play video games in my free time, mostly First-person shooters.
+🕹️ I like to draw my ideas, write, read literature and history, listen to music, and play video games in my free time, mostly First-person shooters and strategy games.

 🏫 I taught myself HTML, CSS, and JavaScript during my secondary education.
 I would later be mentored by my Uncle with Vue.js, now I'm continuing to expand and develop my skills at University (2020-present).

 💻 I’m currently working on [Heich.io](https://heich-io.vercel.app/), my personal portfolio website.

-🔭 I'm looking to learn Next.js, GraphQL, React Native, Nuxt.js.
+🔭 I'm looking to learn Next.js, Apollo GraphQL, React Native, Nuxt.js.
+I also want to learn more about CI/CD technologies, like AWS, GitHub Actions, Bitbucket Pipelines, and the more digestible deployment services like Netlify and GitHub Pages.

 <div align="center">